How to Find Drug and Alcohol Rehabs in California

 There are numerous treatment options available to address addiction and provide relief from a substance use disorder.
 The needs of each patient differ based on their level of use and addiction.
 A trustworthy doctor, family member, or friend can assist a patient in reviewing their options and determining which strategy is best for them.

 - Medical Detoxification – Patients who exhibit physical and psychological reliance on drugs or alcohol are highly advised to start their treatment path with medical detox.
+After medical detox, medication assisted treatment, if indicated, can then be provided for any client it would benefit.

 - Inpatient – Inpatient treatment is frequently advocated for by medical professionals for persons suffering from persistent addiction or co-occurring mental health concerns.